Skip to Content

 Durham Cathedral

-Durham isn’t too far from Newcastle and is worth visiting if you’re in the area.
+Durham isn’t too far from Newcastle and is worth visiting if you’re in the north east.
 It’s not as big as Newcastle, but it’s still an interesting city.

 Durham Cathedral is one of the main attractions in the city, and by the standards of cathedrals in the UK, it’s an impressive building.